 Interest - When Credited.
-If we receive cash for deposit in your account after the daily cut off time on a business day when both we and banks are open, we may not be able to actually deposit that cash into the Program (either into a Program Bank or included in the free credits held by us under the Program) on the day we receive it.
-Even if we are able to deposit such cash after the daily cut off time into the Program, the cash may or may not be available for further deposit into multiple Program Banks (if applicable) that day.
-If cash we receive after the daily cut off time is not deposited into the Program on the day we receive it, that cash will be deposited into the Program no later than the next business day that we and banks are open.
+If we receive cash for deposit in your account after the daily cut off time as shown on our website on a business day when both we and banks are open that is to be automatically included in Sweep, we may not be able to actually deposit that cash into the Program (either into a Program Bank or included in the free credits held by us under the Program) on the day we receive it.
+Even if we are able to deposit such cash after the daily cut off time into the Program, he cash may or may not be available for further deposit into multiple Program Banks (if applicable) that day, If cash we receive after the daily cut off time is not deposited into the Program on the day we receive it, that cash will be deposited into the Program no later than the next business day that we and banks are open.
 Cash we receive after the daily cut off may, until the next business day when we and banks are open, be deposited in a single Program Bank where it would receive only the amount of FDIC insurance available from a single Program Bank, or SIPC insurance available for free credit balances held generally by us (whether as free credit balances held under the Program or otherwise), and will begin to earn interest only when such amounts are fully deposited into the Program.

 Interest - Calculation Formula.
-We use a formula (the "Formula") to establish the yield you earn on amounts deposited in the Program (whether held as deposits at Program Banks or by us as free credits), based on a rate based on the net interest rate paid by the Program Banks , the "Net Interest Rate".
+We use a formula (the "Formula") to establish the yield you earn on amounts deposited in the Program (whether held as deposits at Program Banks or by us as free credits), based on a rate based on the net interest rate paid by the Program Banks, the "Net Interest Rate".
+As the Net Interest Rate exceeds the sum of (i) the minimum interest payable under the, plus (ii) any fee paid to unaffiliated service providers under the Program not already included in the Net Interest Rate calculation, plus (iii) our minimum fee, the Formula credits a varying percentage of interest to you while at the same time increasing the fee we earn for providing the Program.
 For all cash under the Program, regardless of how high interest rates become, we receive a portion of the interest for providing the Program.
-Put another way, we earn, as our fee for operating the Program, the balance of what is paid by the Banks to us that is not paid to you.
+Put another way, we earn, as our fee for operating the Program, the balance of the Net Interest Rate that is not paid to you under the Formula.
 The "net interest rate paid by the Banks" -- the Net Interest Rate -- is the weighted average blended rate paid by the Program Banks to us on cash held at the Program Banks, after also deducting the fees paid to any intermediary bank or other unaffiliated service provider under the Program (if such fees were not already deducted directly from the amounts we receive from Program Banks).
-Generally, the Net Interest Rate is determined during a month, using the weighted average blended rate as of the end of the preceding month, and is then made applicable for the next succeeding month.
-As an example, we will seek to determine in July, based on data as of the end of June, the rate applicable for August.
-We reserve the right to calculate and update the Net Interest Rate (and the resulting rates payable under the Program) more or less frequently without further notice You can email us at our customer service email address as shown on our website to obtain the then current Net Interest Rate and the frequency of calculation.
-The interest rates payable under the Program for any specified time frame is as stated from time to time on our website.
+It is determined monthly, using the weighted average blended rate as of the end of the month, no later than the tenth (10th) business day after the end of such month.
+You can email us at our customer service email address as shown on our website to obtain the then current Net Interest Rate.